ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 }
 ```

-It will be used to store the information and it can be transferred to a worker thread with minimal effort by copying the arrayBuffers and reconstructing the object.
+Using TypedArrays has the benefit of direct transfer to web workers without structured cloning of the object by transferring the arrayBuffers and reconstructing the object.

-Other benefits include the low access time to the values and the possibility to extend the layers of values.
+Other benefits of typedArrays include the low access time when iterating over the values, more memory efficiency and faster direct access to metadata layers values.

 The previous inputs can be adapted to this new structure to maintain backwards compatibility.

+This API will have [optimized byte-array interop from Blazor](https://learn.microsoft.com/en-us/dotnet/core/compatibility/aspnet-core/6.0/byte-array-interop) and should be supported by Angular as a [vanilla javascript feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

 ### Rendering